arzwa/MultilocusIsland/docs/draft-hapdip2.md

-The effective (diploid) dominance coefficient when there is haploid selection with intensity $s_1$ will be $h_e = \frac{s_1+s_{01}}{2s_1+s_{11}}$, so that the effect of haploid selection is to pull $h_e$ towards the additive case ($h=1/2$).
+The effective (diploid) dominance coefficient when there is haploid selection with intensity $s_1$ will be $h_e = \frac{s_1+s_{01}}{2s_1+s_{11}}$, so that the effect of haploid selection is to pull $h_e$ towards the additive case ($h=1/2$) where selection acts on each gene copy independently, as it does in a strictly haploid model.

+### The impact of dominance on barrier effects

+![
+Recessive local adaptation leads to stronger multilocus barriers to gene flow.
-![Equilibrium differentiation and swamping thresholds for the deterministic multilocus model.
-Equilibrium frequencies for increasing $Ls$ are shown for (A) the case of dominant local adaptation (recessive migrant alleles), (B) additive fitness effects and (C) recessive local adaptation.
+Equilibrium frequencies ($\tilde{p}$) of the locally beneficial alleles are shown for increasing $Ls$ for (A) the case of dominant local adaptation (recessive migrant alleles), (B) additive fitness effects and (C) recessive local adaptation.
+Note that the mainland is fixed for the alternative allele, so that $\tilde{p}$ corresponds to the differentiation at equilibrium.
 The thick lines show the stable equilibria for increasing $m/s$, whereas the dotted lines show unstable equilibria.
-The black dots mark the critical point beyond which swamping is obtained for any initial condition (in (C) the approximate expression from
-@sec:supdet is used).
+The black dots mark the critical point beyond which swamping is obtained for any initial condition (in (C) the approximate expression from @sec:supdet is used).
 The results for $Ls=0.01$ (gray lines) correspond to the single locus predictions.
 (D) Swamping thresholds for different degrees of dominance for increasing total barrier strength $Ls$.
 ](/home/arthur_z/vimwiki/build/img/2023-05-02/detdom.svg){#fig:detdom}

 In the homogeneous deterministic model, all loci have the same dynamics if the